 I want to pay a lump sum into my mortgage before I renew deals

-You may want to pay a lump sum into your mortgage before you switch to a new deal.
-This could reduce your Loan to Value (LTV) and make you eligible for products in a lower LTV band, meaning you could be able to secure a lower interest rate.
+Paying a lump sum into your mortgage before you switch to a new deal could reduce your Loan to Value (LTV) making you eligible for products in a lower LTV band.
+This may allow you to secure a lower interest rate.

 Overpayment restrictions do not apply if you are on a Standard Variable Rate.
 Depending on the terms for your current mortgage and if you are on a tracker or fixed rate deal, overpaying more than 10% of your outstanding balance in any one year may trigger an Early Repayment Charge.
-If you are considering overpaying by more than 10% in any one year please speak to us.
+However, in the last 3.5 months before your mortgage deal end date, we will temporarily increase your annual overpayment allowance from 10% to 30% of your outstanding balance.
+If you are considering overpaying please speak to us.

 If you are in a position that you would like to overpay on a regular basis you may want to discuss our Flexible Mortgages with a mortgage adviser.